Aspiring Doctors Seek Advanced Training In Addiction Medicine

 But Lembke sees a change in the upcoming generation of doctors who are drawn to the field because they care about social justice.

-"I now have medical students and residents knocking on my door, emailing me; they all want to learn more about addiction," Lembke says.
+"I now have medical students and residents knocking on my door, emailing me.
+They all want to learn more about addiction," Lembke says.

 Historically, the path to addiction medicine was through psychiatry.